jmhutchison/QGIS-Training-Manual/qgis_plugins/plugin_examples.rst

 * The :guilabel:`OpenStreetMap plugin` should be installed by default, but if it isn't, you can get it by clicking the :guilabel:`Install plugin` button.
 * Once it's installed, activate it via the :guilabel:`Plugin Manager`.
-* A new panel and new buttons will be added to your interface:
+* A new buttons and, if activated in :menuselection:`View --> Panels --> OSM Feature`, a new panel will be added to your interface:

   .. image:: ../_static/qgis_plugins/007.png
      :align: center

-Let's download data for Swellendam.
+Let us download data for Bandung.
 The plugin will download data for the area currently on your map.

-* Zoom in to the Swellendam area.
+* Zoom in to the Bandung area.
 * To add data, click on the :guilabel:`Download OSM data` button:

   .. image:: ../_static/qgis_plugins/008.png